ABRG-Models/morphologica/docs/ref/coremaths/randn.md

 ## Intervals

-This pages uses the common mathematical notation for intervals:
+This page uses the common mathematical notation for intervals:

 * **[a,b)** for a *semi-closed interval* which includes values from and including **a** up to, but not including **b**.
 * **[a,b]** for a *closed interval* which includes both **a** and **b** in the interval.